 College Sports and Tournaments

-With an abundance of area colleges and universities, it’s only natural that Springfield offers a robust college sports scene.
-The 11,000-seat JQH arena, housed on the Missouri State University campus, is the home court for the great basketball tradition of the Bears and Lady Bears basketball teams, both regular contenders in the Missouri Valley Conference.
+With an abundance of colleges and universities in Springfield, it’s only natural that our community offers a robust college sports scene.
+The 11,000-seat JQH arena, housed on the Missouri State University campus, is the home court for the great basketball tradition of the Bears and Lady Bears basketball teams.
+Both teams are regular contenders in the Missouri Valley Conference.
 The Drury Panthers men’s basketball team is the 2012/2013 NCAA Division II National Champion.
 And the Missouri State University Ice Bears Division II and Division III teams continue to set season attendance records at Mediacom Ice Park, considered one of the best facilities in the ACHA.
 Springfield is also home to the Bass Pro Shops Tournament of Champions, the number-one-attended high school basketball tournament in America.

 Recreational and Competitive Sports

-With many sports complexes and recreational centers throughout the city and neighboring communities, there are ample opportunities to get active with programs for softball, volleyball, tennis, soccer, flag football, swimming, disc golf, or just about anything else that qualifies as a sport.
+With many sports complexes and recreational centers throughout the city and neighboring communities, there are many opportunities to get active with programs for softball, volleyball, tennis, soccer, flag football, swimming, disc golf, and more.

 The Killian Sports Complex welcomes area softball teams with six lighted softball fields, concession stands, a physical fitness course, and a pavilion.